kdave/btrfs-progs/Documentation/btrfs-ioctl.rst

 Add a given block device to the filesystem.
-Unlike the command :command:`btrfs device add` there's are no safety checks (like existence of another filesystem on the device), device preparataion (like TRIM or zone reset), so use it with care.
+Unlike the command :command:`btrfs device add` there's are no safety checks (like existence of another filesystem on the device), device preparation (like TRIM or zone reset), so use it with care.

 This is a filesystem-exclusive operation and it will fail if there's another one already running, with one exception, when there's a paused balance.